 Either role you are adding be it working or homeschooling something needs to give.
 You can’t add more water to a full glass without expecting a mess.
 It just won’t work.

 Both of these activities require time, energy, thoughtful planning, work and you.

-You can’t do it all and trying to be a one woman show or superwoman can be harmful to both you and your family.
+You can’t do it all and trying to be a one-woman show or superwoman can be harmful to both you and your family.

-I am going to share you 5 questions to ask yourself that you can adjust to help yourself make this transition easier.
+I am going to share with you 5 questions to ask yourself that you can adjust to help yourself make this transition easier.
 Things I wish I had considered right away instead of going into this blindly.